YANOUSHek/LogCat/README.markdown

 Icon design: **Kamil Tatara** - [cakeshop.pl][cake]

-Special thanks: **Dawid Gatti** for emering with the idea for this project
+Special thanks: **Dawid Gatti** for emerging with the idea for this project

 Roadmap
 =======